citp/privacy-policy-historical/m/mi/mic/michaelpage.ae.md

 This privacy policy may be changed by Michael Page International at any time.
 If we change our privacy policy in the future, we will set out those changes here, so that you will always know what personal information we gather, the purposes we might use it for and to whom we might disclose it.

-If, at any time, you have questions or concerns about Michael Page International's online privacy commitment, please feel free to e-mail us at [dpa@michaelpage.ae](mailto:dpa@michaelpage.ae) or call your local office to speak to one of our representatives.
+If, at any time, you have questions or concerns about Michael Page International's online privacy commitment, please feel free to e-mail us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection) or call your local office to speak to one of our representatives.

 ##  Equal Opportunities